 I hope this post shows you some great new ways you can meditate in bed!
 When you meditate lying down, your body and mind can truly relax.
 While it’s also great to meditate sitting up, standing up, or walking, you can incorporate lying down meditation to round out your practice! 😃

-Thank you for visiting Flaxseeds & Fairytales!
-If you enjoyed this post, you may also like:
+If you enjoyed this post, you will also love: